qgrid/qgrid.github.io/source/feature/data-columns.md

 ## How to define columns using q-grid model?

-The preferred way is to use `GridComponent`, note that component will be available only after `ngAfterViewInit` hook being passed.
+The preferred way to obtain q-grid model is to use `GridComponent` that will be available only after `ngAfterViewInit` hook being triggered.

 ```typescript
 @Component({